vivialprt/ISLR/README.md

 # ISLR
-## Solutions for applied exercises in Python.
+## Solutions for applied exercises from "Introduction to Statistical Learning" by Hastie et al. in Python.